undefinedlabs/scope-docs/docs/javascript-configuration.md

 ## Scope Intelligent Test Runner

 Scope's Intelligent Test Runner will selectively run only the subset of tests affected by code changes.
+For more information go to [Scope Intelligent Test Runner](intelligent-test-runner).

 ### Enable or disable